Sifu Och’s Three Sections of Teaching

 All of what I wrote hopefully explains why I love what I do at Sifu Och Wing Chun, why I drive 2 and a half hours for private lessons, tests, classes, and get together, and dream of one day offering a place of Sifu Och Wing Chun where I end up when I become Sifu.

-Sending your kid to summer camp can be one of the most difficult and rewarding choices you’ll make this year.
+Sending your kid to Summer Camps in Lakeland can be one of the most difficult and rewarding choices you’ll make this year.
 Whether it is an all summer long day camp, or a week long overnight camp, the benefits are infinite!
 But for the sake of brevity, we’ve narrowed it down to ten:

 I like to consider summer camp to be education without the rigidity and monotony of school.
 Children are able to learn so much at camp without ever getting bored!
 A feat schools have been trying to pull off for decades.
 So this year consider sending your kid to summer camp.
 Watch as these ten reasons come to life in the little person in front of you.